Innovation Central Perth

-The Cisco Internet of Everything Innovation Centre (CIIC) is a newly established industry and research collaboration centre at Curtin University, established by Cisco with foundation partners Curtin University and Woodside Energy.
-With over 80 researchers and links to advanced facilities and a global industry network, the Centre will bring together start-ups, industry experts, developers and researchers in an open environment to create ground-breaking and innovative solutions that foster growth, provide jobs and help build sustainable economies.
+Innovation Central Perth is an industry and research collaboration centre at Curtin University, established by Cisco with foundation partners Curtin University and Woodside Energy.
+With over 80 researchers and links to advanced facilities and a global industry network, the Centre brings together start-ups, industry experts, developers and researchers in an open environment to create ground-breaking and innovative solutions that foster growth, provide jobs and help build sustainable economies.

-Cisco is committed to creating a future of growth and innovation in Australia with the establishment of its eighth global Innovation Centre with a hub at Curtin University in Bentley and another to be launched in Sydney later in 2015.
+Cisco is committed to creating a future of growth and innovation in Australia with the establishment of its eighth global Innovation Centre with a hub at Curtin University in Bentley and another in Sydney.
 Cisco’s Innovation Centres across the world aim to catalyse and showcase innovation and development, bringing together customers, industry partners, start-ups, application developers, government organisations and universities.

-Cisco and foundation partners Curtin University and Woodside Energy have committed approximately $30 million to establish and develop the Perth Centre, and help position Western Australia as a global collaborator in research and innovation.
+Cisco and foundation partners Curtin University and Woodside Energy committed approximately $30 million to establish and develop the Perth Centre, and help position Western Australia as a global collaborator in research and innovation.
 The Centre was launched in July 2015 by the Hon Colin Barnett, Premier of Western Australia and Minister for State Development and Science in the presence of the Vice-Chancellor of Curtin University, Professor Deborah Terry, Mr Peter Coleman, CEO of Woodside Energy and Mr Irving Tan, Senior Vice-President Cisco Asia Pacific & Japan.

 The Centre is a state-of-the-art connected community that leverages cloud, analytics and Internet of Everything (IoE) network platforms to create innovative tech solutions to real business challenges.
 It provides collaboration and co-working space, a demonstration area and experimental lab facility, and is open to students, researchers, industry operators and technology service providers.
-It facilitates and showcases state-of-the-art research and technology demonstration projects, and delivers targeted research solutions to industry problems.

 Innovation Central Perth is already disrupting industries and the foundation partners are leveraging their capabilities through the Centre to address their most pressing challenges across disciplines.